NCBI-Codeathons/Tell-us-how-you-really-feel-sentiment-analysis-with-Twitter/README.md

-fully connected layer with 64 dimensional output dropout .5 regularization method standard approach keep model from overfeeding output layer single sigmoid function (generates output representing between 0-1 ) train overnight 80% accuracy ~1.0 training data 12K tweets
+fully connected layer with 64 dimensional output dropout .5 regularization method standard approach keep model from overfeeding output layer single sigmoid function (generates output representing between 0-1 )

-~600K unique words; vectorized setting small; fast tensor flow recipe Standard Recurrent Neural Network Methodology
+train overnight 80% accuracy ~1.0 training data 12K tweets (1K regular intervals)

+20% leftover run validation20% validation set accuracy 80%

 ## Model Refinement:

-increased the dimension 128; removed the drop out layer; prediction model quick check script 'i feel great' ; 'i don't feel well'--model works.
+training increased the dimension 128; removed the drop out layer; prediction model quick check script 'i feel great' ; 'i don't feel well'--model works.

 ## Data on which we ran Model

 ### Health News in Twitter dataset (UCI Machine Learning Repository
  https://archive.ics.uci.edu/ml/datasets/Health+News+in+Twitter ).
 The data was collected in 2015 using the Twitter API.
 It contains health news from more than 15 major health news agencies such as BBC, CNN, and NYT - so the majority fo the tweets are direct headlines from news sories published online.
 63K instances of titles have dates.
 Because of this, we will exaamine sentiment  and time series to see if sentiment changes.

+Ran Model for sentiment analysis

+profit/nonprofit
+ebola
+hiv
+depression
+cancer
+aids

 # Exploratory Datasets for Cleaning Analysis from Twitter